eavdmeer/noarch-sqlite3/README.md

 ### API usage

-The API is mostly identical to that of the [sqlite3] and its [API](https://github.com/TryGhost/node-sqlite3/wiki/API).
+The API is mostly identical to that of the [sqlite3] package and its [API](https://github.com/TryGhost/node-sqlite3/wiki/API).

 #### new sqlite3.Database(filename [, options])
 Return a new Database object.
 This will use the executable set by the ${sqlite3Path} option to determine your current `sqlite3` command line version.
 It will detect whether JSON is supported (`Database.useJson`).